Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Derivation of spherically symmetric solutions in Palatini gravity with an anisotropic fluid

 where $\beta$ is a parameter characterizing the fluid.
 The sign $s=\pm 1$ of $\beta$ furthermore controls whether the energy density of the fluid is finite (for $s=+1$) or divergent (for $s=-1$).
 Among the recognized different matter sources encoded within this fluid energy-momentum tensor are those of non-linear electrodynamics.
 In the latter case, the kind of solutions given by (\ref{eq:lineel}) may be also be generated using quadratic gravity due to the coincidental structure of their field equations with those of EiBI gravity for non-linear electrodynamics \cite{Afonso:2018mxn}.

 A key ingredient in this setting is the employ of the Palatini formalism: independent variation of the action with respect to metric and connection.
 The corresponding two sets of equations can be solved using different strategies developed in past works, arriving to the line element (\ref{eq:lineel}).
-Such a line element is generally parametrized in terms of two scales: \begin{itemize} \item $\epsilon=-l_{\epsilon}^2$, where $l_{\epsilon}^2$ is the gravity's length squared. \item $r_c=r_0 \rho_0^{1/4} \vert \beta \vert$, where $r_0$ is an integration constant and $\rho_0$ another integration constant related to the fluid's density. \end{itemize} where $r_0$ and $\rho_0$ are integration constants, fixed in our formalism to unity.
+Such a line element is generally parametrized in terms of two scales, associated to the gravity and matter sector as follows: \begin{itemize} \item Gravity: The EiBI parameter is recast as $\epsilon=-l_{\epsilon}^2$, where $l_{\epsilon}^2$ is the gravity's length squared, in agreement with the units of the action (\ref{eq:actionEiBI}). \item Matter: we introduce a new length scale as $l_m^2=\frac{\vert \beta \vert}{2}$, associated to the energy-momentum tensor (\ref{eq:mattertmunu}). \end{itemize} We also introduce introduce the variable $r_c=r_0 \rho_0^{1/4} \vert \beta \vert$ (to deal with radial coordinates $z=r/r_c$), where $r_0$ is an integration constant and $\rho_0$ another integration constant related to the fluid's density and its conservation equation.
+For the sake of this work we fix $r_0=\rho_0=1$ so that $r_c= \vert \beta \vert$.
 Furthermore, the combination of the signs of $\epsilon$ and $\beta$ creates four types of solutions with very different behaviours among each other, such as regular and singular black holes, traversable wormholes, and de Sitter cores, all of them satisfying the energy conditions, as described in \cite{Menchon:2017qed}.
 For the sake of this work we took the choice of $\epsilon<0$ and $\beta>0$ (Type A solutions), corresponding to the specific functions defined below Eq.(\ref{eq:lineel}) and which describe non-singular black holes according to the criterion of geodesic completeness.